 …Are not adjusted?

 Then your teeth won’t move!
+It’s a huge orthodontic myth that you don’t need to see your dentist regularly to reap the benefits of braces.
+You absolutely do!
 The goal with braces is to get your teeth to move into the ideal position and straighten out.
 Braces “tightening” appointments will usually be every 4 to 6 weeks, and your orthodontist will adjust the brackets and wires to make sure your teeth are continuing to move in the right direction.

 …Are left on too long?